 The admitted students will receive an Enrollment Guide to facilitate them the process.
 Those who have not formalized the process within the established period, or who have not made a request for cancellation before the date set to firstname.lastname@example.org, will be enrolled from the Centre’s Secretariat, allocating them in groups and schedules according to availability.

-In the same way, the admitted applicants will receive the date of the first course fee, information on the recognition and validation of the courses, the leaflet regarding the European regulations on Data Protection (according to EU Regulation 2016/679 of the Parliament and the Council) and other information regarding the Chamber Music and Combos courses.
+In the same way, the admitted applicants will receive the date of the first course fee payment, information on credit transfer and recognition, the leaflet regarding the European regulations on Data Protection (according to EU Regulation 2016/679 of the Parliament and the Council) and other information regarding the Chamber Music and Combos courses.

 1st Year students: the first week of July after the publication of the results of the Admission Tests.
 In case of the extraordinary call, in the second week of September.